tsiege/Tech-Interview-Cheat-Sheet/README.md

 This list is meant to be both a quick guide and reference for further research into these topics.
 It's basically a summary of that comp sci course you never took or forgot about, so there's no way it can cover everything in depth.

+## Contributing
+This is an open source, community project, and I am grateful for all the help I can get.
+If you find a mistake make a PR and please have a source so I can confirm the correction.
+If you have any suggestions feel free to open an issue.

 ## Data Structure Basics

 ### **Array**